vijaykrpp/acapella-extractor/README.md

 ## 🌟 Introduction

-Extract acapella from songs free in MP3, WAV, ALAC, AAC, and other formats effortlessly with our convenient tool!
-AcapellaExtractors.com is a free website that allows you to make acapella without paying any fees.
-You can split any audio file into vocals, drums, bass, and other stems it contains.
+Easily extract acapella from songs in MP3, WAV, ALAC, AAC, and many other formats using our streamlined online tool.
+AcapellaExtractors.com is a completely free platform that lets you isolate vocals, drums, bass, and additional stems from any audio track — no payment required.

-Our tool is not only safe and user-friendly but also completely FREE!
-All extracted audio files can be downloaded in the highest quality without any annoying ads.
+The tool is secure, intuitive, and entirely ad-free.
+You can download all separated files in high quality without interruptions.

-We support multiple file formats — allowing you to remove vocals from MP3 and other file types!
-No need to download any software or random APK apps (we dislike them as much as you do).
+It supports a wide range of file types, making it easy to remove vocals from MP3s and more — all without needing to install software or sketchy APKs (we’re not fans of those either).

 ## Features